christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Shimon bar Yochai wrote that his "secrets" were revealed to him when he was hiding in a cave on account of the persecutions of Caesar king of Edom (i.e., Rome).
 His "secrets" were his blueprint for the destruction of Rome (Esau) and all western "gyrwn" (Aramic form of goyim) through using Ishmael (Arabs) and "four-arms" (Indians).

-According to his prophecy, after "Ishmael" weakens "Edom" (Rome) and "dies a noble death", they would import millions of "four-arms" ("Chaturbhuja" in Sanskri means "four-armed" and many Hindu deities are depicted with four-arms, including Vishnu) to dilute the Romans population and finish the job.
+According to his prophecy, after "Ishmael" weakens "Edom" (Rome) and "dies a noble death", they would import millions of "four-arms" ("Chaturbhuja" in Sanskri means "four-armed" and many Hindu deities are depicted with four-arms, including Vishnu) to dilute the Roman population and finish the job.

 In Jerusalem Talmud Kiddushin, Rabbi Shimon bar Yochai stated: "Kill the best of Gentiles, smash the head of the best of snakes".
 He was the biggest proponent of the belief that Rome was Edom.